OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Game-ageing-system.md

 (A side-effect of the 1.13 changes was a significant increase in the number of seniors; with a healthy senior population, an unmodded Sunset Harbor game will see over twice the number of seniors than an unmodded pre-Sunset Harbor game.
 This threw a large number of existing cities out of balance and caused a lot of player frustration).

 ### Mod calculations
 Prior to the definition of 3.5 age-units-per-year (AUPY) introduced in 1.13, the original WG mod assumed 2.5 AUPY.
-This original behaviour is replicated by the 'legacy calculations' option of this mod; the 'Sunset Harbor calculations' use the game value of 3.5 AUPY.
+This original behaviour is replicated by the 'legacy calculations' option of this mod (which assumes 25 age units per decade); the 'Sunset Harbor calculations' use the game value of 3.5 AUPY (35 age units per decade).